krerito/SnippetsAndTemplates/Python/Snippet/Ramsomware analisis/README.md

 ## Contributing

 Suggestions and contributions are always welcome.
-Please feel free to fork the repository, make improvements, and submit pull requests.

-## License

-The project is available as open source under the terms of the [MIT License](LICENSE.md).
+This is a Forensic File Size Analyzer , if you have any other template that may help people in this topic, please contact me  to create the push or, create a better system for help people with this.